 As a member of the School Committee, I will use my experience and in-depth knowledge of Newton Public School to ensure our students have the best education possible.
 Newton needs to continue hiring highly qualified teachers, provide depth and breadth of programs, and have reasonable class sizes, modern facilities, and an overarching commitment to supporting ALL learners.
 I will work hard to achieve these goals, while also recognizing that financial constraints may require some creative thinking, and at times, difficult choices.

-Personally, I have a ninth grader and sophomore in college.
+Personally, I have a tenth grader and junior in college.
 I attended MIT and studied chemistry and theater.
 My professional experience as an IT program manager and consultant have taught me how to balance competing priorities while bringing together disparate groups of people to achieve a common goal.

 I’ve started meeting with voters across Newton, to hear their ideas and thoughts about Newton Public Schools.
 I’d welcome hearing from you – please feel free to contact me anytime.